PIRA: Preference-Oriented Instruction-Tuned Reward Models with Dual Aggregation: Introduction

 \section{Introduction}

 Reinforcement Learning from Human Feedback (RLHF) has become a standard approach for aligning large language models (LLMs) with human preferences~\cite{NEURIPS2022_b1efde53, bai2022training}.
+In this paradigm, human-labeled preference data is used to train a reward model, which then guides reinforcement learning to fine-tune the model.
 The accuracy and robustness of the reward model directly determine the effectiveness of RLHF~\cite{NEURIPS2022_b1efde53, touvron2023llama}.

 Despite its importance, training reliable reward models remains challenging.
 On the one hand, discriminative reward models often concatenate questions and answers directly without explicitly modeling the task intent~\cite{dorka2024quantileregressiondistributionalreward, vonwerra2022trl, liu2025hafrmhybridalignmentframework, havrilla-etal-2023-trlx}.
 This underutilizes the instruction-following capabilities of LLMs, leading to inefficient data usage, as the model requires more data to implicitly learn latent task instructions that are not explicitly specified in the prompts.
+As a result, these models require large-scale annotation and frequently incur significant labeling costs.
 Generative reward models better leverage reasoning abilities and reduce annotation cost, but they introduce high inference latency due to autoregressive generation~\cite{mahan2024generative, zhang2024generativeverifiersrewardmodeling}.
-On the other hand, reward models also face the long-standing issue of reward overoptimization.
-Recent methods such as Thomas~\cite{truong2023thomas} apply inference-time dropout to capture uncertainty and encourage broader preference exploration, and WARM~\cite{rame2024warm}, which averages model weights to improve robustness under distribution shifts.
+On the other hand, reward models also face the long-standing issue of reward overoptimization, where models exploit reward function flaws instead of achieving genuine alignment.
+Recent methods such as Thomas~\cite{truong2023thomas} applies dropout at inference to model reward uncertainty, enabling broader exploration of user preferences and reducing the risk of local optima, at the cost of requiring a complete model inference for every dropout sample, and WARM~\cite{rame2024warm}, which averages model weights to improve robustness under distribution shifts.